Medical School Personal Statement Writing Guide

 Misusing “your” instead of “you’re” or misspelling a few important words can negatively impact how your personal statement is received.
 Grammar, spelling, and punctuation should be perfect on your personal statement.

-Use Grammarly or a similar spellchecker to check for errors before completing your personal statement.
+Use Grammarly or a similar spellchecker to scan for errors before completing your personal statement.
 You can also use an AI tool like ChatGPT for proofreading, although it’s more likely to make sweeping changes.

 8. Edit your draft.